-This joint language degree combines French Studies (ranked 4th in the Complete University Guide, 2017) and German Studies (ranked 15th in the Complete University Guide, 2017).
-Taught by the Department of European Languages and Cultures, our distinctive approach enables you to acquire high-level language skills and a thorough understanding of French and German cultures and societies within a global context.
+This joint language degree combines French Studies and German Studies is taught by the Department of Languages and Cultures, our approach gives you the opportunity to acquire high-level language skills and a thorough understanding of French and German cultures and societies within a global context.
+This degree includes an international placement in year 3.

 You’ll begin your degree with French and German courses which both have a language-specific cultural component.
 You will also study a minor subject of your choice, which may be another language.